-There’s a lot to do in Port Augusta including a botanic gardens, the Wadlata Outback Centre (and it’s rather impressive model of a snake) but we arrived a bit too late to hit the sights (if you have more time, check out this post from Josie Wanders on Things to do in Port Augusta).
+There’s a lot to do in Port Augusta including the botanic gardens, the Wadlata Outback Centre (and its rather impressive model of a snake) but we arrived a bit too late to hit the sights (if you have more time, check out this post from Josie at Exploring South Australia on Things to do in Port Augusta).

 We had however decided to break our journey in Port Augusta and spend the night which I do recommend if you can’t get to Coober Pedy before dark.

 Dusk, dawn and the night time hours are the most dangerous times to drive in rural Australia as the animals get lured to the lights on the road.
 If you can’t get to where you’re going before dark, it’s better to break the journey if at all possible.

 So, before we carry on the road trip, here’s some advice on where to stay in Port Augusta (and what to do in Port Augusta that evening if you do stopover).